-Susan Forseille, Vice Chair
+Susan Forseille, Co-Chair

 As the Director, Prior Learning Assessment and Recognition (PLAR) at Thompson Rivers University, 22-years as a career-educator, and an enthusiastic researcher, Susan Forseille has been privileged to work in, and conduct research around, multiple intersections of career development, prior learning, and education.
 She holds a Bachelor of Arts from Simon Fraser University, a Master of Education from Thompson Rivers University, and is currently completing her PhD with the University of Leicester.
 Susan is a passionate PLAR advocate believing adult learners acquire great amounts of knowledge and skills through life and work experience.

 Janet Morris-Reade, Co-Chair

 Janet Morris-Reade is the CEO of ASPECT BC (Association of Service Providers for Employability and Career Training).
 She works to provide leadership, education, advocacy, and public awareness in support of community-based workforce development service providers, working with government and stakeholders to ensure that the needs of those seeking a meaningful and sustainable livelihood are met.
 With over 20 years’ experience in the non-profit sector, she serves on a number of boards and committees in BC and Canada.

 Justine Arsenault is a Program Planning Analyst with BCIT’s SITE Centre and responsible for assessing the knowledge, skills and experiences of adult learners and advising them on educational pathways based on the APPL method.
 She also manages the BCIT Legion Program, providing prior learning assessments as well as career development and transition support to Canadian Armed Forces members.